near/nearcore/CONTRIBUTING.md

 ## Quick Start

-nearcore is a fairly standard Rust project, so building as easy as
+nearcore is a fairly standard Rust project, so building is as easy as

 ```console
 $ cargo build